2015-16 NCTA Teaching about Asia Seminars

 Graduate Credit from Indiana University

 Participants in the Teaching about Asia seminar are eligible to purchase three graduate credits for E505 “Topics in Learning about Asia” from Indiana University (IU) Bloomington.
 (Note: this course credit will be from the East Asian Languages and Cultures department, not the School of Education.)
 In addition to the Teacher Implementation Plan (TIP), you will be required to turn in an annotated bibliography.
-To apply for the credits, you much complete an online application.
-See detailed procedureshere.
+To apply for the credits, you must complete an online application (coming soon).

 Paying for the Graduate Credit